MaazSiddiqi/mnist-classifier-from-scratch/README.md

 - [ ] Add more activation functions
 - [ ] Add more loss functions
 - [ ] Implement Input Batching
+- [ ] Implement Saving and Loading of Model